 When baking the bread make sure to test with a toothpick for doneness.
 It will come out clean but shiny from the melted coconut oil and moisture from the carrots and zucchini.
 Even if the top cracks a little, it’s going to be perfectly moist but not soggy.
 In fact, I found the slight crack in the top tells me that it’s not going to sink in the middle from not being completely finished as I found out once when I baked it two minutes less than ALL my other perfectly successful loaves, a lesson in when to leave well-enough alone.
 Fifty minutes seemed to be perfect for my bread but I live in high altitude and every oven is different, of course.

-Zucchini Carrot Banana Bread is perfect any way you slice it but if you can try a slice about ten minutes out of the oven with a nice bit of creamy butter on top… Yeah, you better make two loaves.
+Zucchini Carrot Banana Bread is perfect any way you slice it but if you can try a slice with a nice bit of creamy butter on top… Yeah, you better make two loaves.

 - 1 teaspoon baking soda